-

 In order to meet our net zero target by 2030, the policies that are included in the Local Plan also have an important promotional role in terms of encouraging renewable energy proposals to come forward for development and as well as supporting and encouraging green business opportunities in line with the council’s Green Economic Development Strategy.
 All of this will assist the district moving towards a green economic economy.

-• What evidence have we commissioned?
+What evidence have we commissioned?

 The Council has published its Carbon Neutrality Action Plan 2020-2030 which sets out how it will deliver against the ambition to be a carbon neutral Council by 2024 and district by 2030.
 The focus of the Action Plan is on carbon emission reduction and elimination, with mitigation /off setting used as a means to balance carbon emissions to achieve net zero gain.
 Transport accounts for nearly half of the district’s carbon emissions and tackling this is the first priority.
 The second largest contributor to carbon emissions in the district is domestic energy so the aim is to reduce this by enabling residents to live in more energy efficient homes.
-If we are to meet our ambitious target for a carbon neutral district, we need to ensure that our Local Plan addresses these two key issues and we put the right policies in place in order to ensure that this happens working within the framework of national planning policy.
+If we are to meet our ambitious target for a carbon neutral district, we need to ensure that our Local Plan addresses these two key issues and that we put the right policies in place in order to ensure that this happens working within the framework of national planning policy.

 As Local Plans can set energy standards that are higher than Building Regulations, the City Council commissioned a consultant team led by Elementa to clarify and assess the cost implications associated with meeting net-zero carbon for new residential dwellings.
 The ‘Net Zero Carbon Targets’ Report by Elementa, Etude and Currie & Brown assessed the financial costs that are associated with building a residential dwelling to Part L of the current Building Regulations, the Future Homes standard 2025 and the cost of introducing energy efficiency standards that have been established by London Energy Transformational Initiative (LETI).
 This work has fed directly into the wording of Policy CN3 in the draft Local Plan.

-• Carbon Neutrality and Designing for Low Carbon Infrastructure Topic
+Carbon Neutrality and Designing for Low Carbon Infrastructure Topic

-• Regulation 18 Consultation Plan (Full document)
+Regulation 19 Proposed Submission Local Plan (Full document)